CHINA CONSTRUCTION BANK SEMINAR SERIES

 Professor Newton and the Financial Revolution

 Dr Cornelis Schilt

-In the lastest of our Culture, Corporate and Business (CCB) Seminar Series, our China Construction Bank students welcomed Dr Cornelius J Schilt, a historian, who shed a different light on Professor Newton’s life.
-Dr Schilt spoke to the students about his research on the life of Sir Isaac Newton and the role he played in the British Financial Revolution.
+On Monday, 8 April 2019, Dr Cornelis J Schilt, a historian, is invited to speak to China Construction Bank (CCB) Seminar Series to shed a different light on Professor Newton’s life.
+Dr Schilt spoke to the CCB executives about his research on the life of Sir Isaac Newton and the role he played in the British Financial Revolution.
 Contrary to popular belief, as explained by Dr Schilt, Sir Newton was not just the math professor who had an apple fall upon his head and discovered gravity!

-All in all, our students learned a lot from Dr Schilt about the history of the British Economy as well as the role that Sir Isaac Newton played in the British Financial Revolution.
+All in all, the executives learned a lot from Dr Schilt about the history of the British Economy as well as the role that Sir Isaac Newton played in the British Financial Revolution.
 They enjoyed the talk very much and they look forward to learning more about the history of finance from Dr Schilt.

 (Reported by Carryn Yong, edited by Guy Liu)